Two lawmakers say Lehman Brothers' historic collapse cost school districts and local governments millions, forcing many to make major cutbacks.

 Treasury Secretary Timothy Geithner said at the hearing that Lehman's collapse highlights why the Obama administration's proposal to reform the financial system is needed.
 That legislation includes a mechanism to allow the government to safely wind down ailing financial companies whose collapse could take down the entire financial system and the broader economy.

-Federal Reserve Chairman Ben Bernanke, also scheduled to testify, said the central bank wasn't aware that Lehman used the accounting move.
-And even if the Fed did know, it wouldn't have changed the Fed's view that the company was in bad financial shape, according to Bernanke's prepared remarks.
+Federal Reserve Chairman Ben Bernanke said the central bank wasn't aware that Lehman used the accounting move.
+And even if the Fed did know, it wouldn't have changed the Fed's view that the company was in bad financial shape, he said.

 Although the SEC was Lehman's chief regulator, the Fed began to monitor the firm after trouble surfaced in the financial industry.